getodk/docs/docs/central-install-digital-ocean.rst

 ------------------

 .. warning::
-  Customizing Enketo's may break Central in subtle and unexpected ways.
+  Customizing Enketo may break Central in subtle and unexpected ways.
 Do not make changes if you do not understand the implications of those changes.

 Enketo is the software that Central uses to render forms in a web browser.
 It is used for form previews, web browser submission, and submission editing.
 Common customizations include enabling geocoding, adding analytics, and setting a default theme.